The more we know about who owns and controls our food, the more we can support trustworthy companies.

 6. Annie’s (best known for their mac-n-cheese) was bought by General Mills in 2014.
 This company does not state whether the cheese comes from cows that were fed GMOs or recombinant bovine growth hormone (rBGH), a synthetic (man-made) hormone that is marketed to dairy farmers to increase milk production in cows.

 7, Bragg Live Foods, established in 1912, announced in 2019 the company was acquired by investment firm Dragoneer Investment Group and co-investors including singer/songwriter Katy Perry.
+For the BEST vinegar for a very good price, check out Azure Standard.

 8. Earthbound Farms, the largest supplier of organic produce in the U.S., was also purchased by WhiteWave back in 2013.